You shredding a perfect wave and you crushing a tall kayak wave with a good pile.

 When will the wave open?

 The fall following the award of the large CFEP grant.
 The wave opening requires the CFEP grant.
 The large CFEP grant is applied for in June and awarded in January.
 The ARSA will apply for the large CFEP grant every year until ARSA is awarded the grant.
-If ARSA wins the CFEP grant in January 2026 then the wave will be installed and opened in Fall 2026.
-If the CFEP grant is awarded in Jan 2027 then the wave will be installed and opened in Fall 2027.
+If ARSA wins the CFEP grant in January 2027 then the wave will be installed and opened in Fall 2027.
+If the CFEP grant is awarded in Jan 2028 then the wave will be installed and opened in Fall 2028.

 What is the project stage?

 We are fundraising for the final stage of adjustable wave installation and commissioning.
+Engineering complete and the structure is being fabricated.
 Almost all pre-installation work is complete.
-Engineering is 95% complete and the structure is being fabricated in summer 2025.
 Some permits have been approved and some are in process.
 There will be additional tweaks before installation.

 See the "Overview of Kananaskis adjustable wave project" for more information.
 Below are some project document excerpts.